Add Data from a Load File

 • You cannot perform an index update (reindex) of a data set based on an EDRM XML load file.

-• The system will not process any relationship information provided in the EDRM XML load file.
+• The system does not process any relationship information provided in the EDRM XML load file.

 • The EDRM XML import process uses the native file if it is provided.
 If no native file type is provided, the process uses the image and text data.